 Remapping of pins is used in the firmware to allow the use of all the control boards drivers.
 The unused extruder driver/s are used for the extra stepper/s.

 The min pins are used as normal for the first stepper and the max pins are used for the second stepper on that axis, still as a min.
+For example, X1 pairs with Xmin, X2 pairs with Xmax.

 For the safest configuration the endstops should be wired in the Normally Closed position (NC), to prevent wire disconnects from damaging the machine during the homing sequence.